The Sea Nymphs (band): Reunion and On the Dry Land (2015–present)

 A second album, On the Dry Land, was recorded around the same time as their debut in the 1990s but remained unreleased until November 2016.
 Several rough tracks, some bearing different titles, had floated around file sharing spheres in the years leading up to release.
-Having recovered sufficiently enough from his 2008 heart attack and stroke, Tim Smith was able to return to his studio to complete the album between 2015-2016.
+Having recovered sufficiently enough from his 2008 heart attack and stroke, Tim Smith was able to return to his studio to complete the album between 2015 and 2016.
 In an interview, Smith revealed further unreleased Sea Nymphs material is set to see the light of day following On the Dry Land's completion.
 Smith also stated he was "deeply touched" at the efforts made to help him recover from his accident (such as the release of the Cardiacs tribute album, Leader of the Starry Skies, in which all sales of the album directly funded Smith's rehabilitation), and had made a "pledge to [him]self to get better".

 A further interview was conducted with Prog magazine with all three Sea Nymphs members, discussing Tim's health, the creation of On the Dry Land, and the band's history.